 The IDF will have professional, daring, creative and sophisticated officers who have to ability to think critically and strategically.
 The officers will serve as a model of national excellence, operate on a level of leadership motivated to influence reality, and will be courageous enough to generate change based on deep understanding and learning.
 These officers will only operate to promote the essence of the IDF and to fulfill its missions.

-A Military Academy
+A Military Academy:

 A quality academic college (academic campus) for military and national security studies.
 A multi-service institution that trains senior officers through courses and workshops that is a mandatory milestone for the professional advancement of the officer.